helicalAI/helical/helical/models/state/README.md

 **Example State Transitions Usage:**

 See below for the steps to run the STATE transition model for perturbing cells.
-We show a more concrete example shortly for the Virtual Cell Challenge data with input data.
+We show a more concrete example shortly for the Virtual Cell Challenge with input data.

 ```python
 from helical.models.state import stateTransitionModel